jacquelynneheiman/Aeries_JacquelynneHeiman/README.md

 You will see a success message if you successfully connected to the server.

 # Clone the Repo
-Once you have access to the database you'll need to clone the project from the repo, if you haven't already.
+Once you have access to the database you'll need to clone the project from the repo (if you haven't already).

 # Open the project
 With the repo cloned: